 This contribution proposes to signal the slice partitioning per subpicture instead of at picture level in the PPS.
 Secondly, it proposes to limit the usage of slices representing a fraction of tiles in combination with subpictures.
 It is asserted that this limitation is reasonable since the initial concept of “tile-fraction” slices targets bitstream extraction and merging operations for omnidirectional content for which subpictures where adopted in VVC.

 The proposed syntax removes three syntax elements from the PPS and adds a new one, which is asserted as a simplification of the PPS syntax.
 It is reported that it provides a better coding efficiency of the slice signalling in particular when tiles are subdivided in multiple slices.

+First revised version of this document fixes an issue related to pps_num_subpic_minus1 which is not available in PPS when pps_subpic_id_signalling_present_flag equal to 0.

 Introduction